TheBlueberryCompendium/Pymunk-Pong/README.md

 We use pymunk in order to render physics properly

 ## Module
-This uses pygame in order to make the product
+This uses pygame in order to make the pong simulation rendered onto the window